+SPREAD

-SPREAD Demonstrates the usage of the UIW_TABLE, UIW_TABLE_RECORD, and the UIW_TABLE_HEADER classes by creating a simple spreadsheet.
+Demonstrates the usage of the UIW_TABLE, UIW_TABLE_RECORD, and the UIW_TABLE_HEADER classes by creating a simple spreadsheet.

-- Deriving a class from the UIW_TABLE class. - Deriving a class from the UIW_TABLE_RECORD class. - Getting and setting table record data. - Loading and storing table data with the UI_STORAGE class.
+- Deriving a class from the UIW_TABLE class. - Deriving a class from the UIW_TABLE_RECORD class. - · Getting and setting table record data. - Loading and storing table data with the UI_STORAGE class.

 Design principles.
 Derives a class called SPREAD_SHEET from the UIW_TABLE class.
 Creates a multiple-column table, and provides an Event() function for processing special spreadsheet events.
-The TBLF_GRID flag causes the table to draw line of the table, giving it a spreadsheet appearance.
+The TBLF_GRID flag causes the table to draw lines separating the rows and columns of the table, giving it a spreadsheet appearance.
 The SPREAD_SHEET class also performs the calculations required for maintaining the spreadsheet.